DAMAC Properties Calls for Non-Resident Mortgages in Dubai

 “One of the most important factors which is still holding the market back and has not yet been recognized is the lack of mortgages,” said El Chaar “Today, most of the business is still being conducted on equity, not leverage.
 Cash buyers made up almost 75% of the number of transactions in Dubai in the first 6 months of 2013.”

 “I believe the banks remain too timid.
 What we need is a practical and pragmatic non-resident mortgage,” he added.
-“Dubai will then be able to attract more people genuinely interested in owning a property in Dubai - but they can only do that through a proper mortgage.”
+“Dubai will then be able to attract more people genuinely interested in owning a real estate in Dubai - but they can only do that through a proper mortgage.”

 The idea of a non-resident mortgage is not a new one.
 It is possible to obtain such a product to invest in the property markets in Canada, the UK, Spain, Australia and many developed nations around the world.
 A down payment in the region of 25 to 30 per cent is generally required and the lender will need to see proof of employment with an established company, but the process is quite simple and has helped to drive these markets forward and attract new investment streams.